BillyDM/awesome-audio-dsp/README.md

 - [`Geonkick`] - Advanced drum synthesizer.
 - [`ADLplug`] - Emulation of FM-synthesizers found in some classic game consoles.
 - [`Ninjas 2`] - Sample slicer and player.
+- [`Mika Micro`] - A nice and simple synthesizer with a clean design.
 ### Audio FX
 - [`Wolf Shaper`] - Good quality waveshaper with support for unlimited nodes.
 - [`Mverb`] - Nice-sounding plate reverb.